mrkevr/mrkevr/README.md

 - 👋 Hi, I’m @mrkevr
 - 👀 I’m interested in video games.
-- 🌱 I’m currently learning Java, SQL, HTML, CSS and Javascript.
+- 🌱 I’m currently learning Java, SQL, and Spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...